Did you know that you can easily make your own Restaurant-Style Homemade Croutons from scratch with just a few basic ingredients?

 Homemade croutons are a great way to use leftover bread.
 Bread that is actually on the dryer side is perfect for croutons, therefore it’s a great way to use bread that is on the edge of becoming stale.
 Consequently, you can buy bread on sale, freeze it and make croutons whenever you need them.

-The first step is to cut the crust off of the bread, place them into a bowl and set the bowl aside.
+If you prefer the crust can be left on the bread.
+However, if you do cut off the crust, place them into a bowl and set the bowl aside.
 While you won’t need these to make croutons, don’t throw them away because you can use them in other ways.
 You have probably guessed by now that every scrap of bread can serve a purpose.

 Next, cut the bread into bite-size chunks and place them into a large mixing bowl.
 (A whole loaf of generic white bread was used in this particular recipe.)